 - Consider making algorithmic outputs multidimensional, rather than a singular metric.
 This allows for flexibility in interpreting the output through the use of human discretion. - Make algorithmic metrics suggestions, rather than mandated decision outcomes.
 Creating flexibility in the organizational process will reduce bureaucratic overhead and prevent the system from getting overburdened. - Account for the degree of uncertainty in the data and the associated outcomes and make room for value judgments and heuristic decision-making. - Design algorithmic systems to be used collaboratively so that joint oversight and expertise can provide fairness, transparency, and accountability. - Consult key stakeholders to form a consensus on what data should and should not be collected to inform high-stake decisions. - Design the system to learn and adapt from expert users by being able to identify exemplar cases and the reasons why they were successful.
-This may lead to serendipitous data points that were not previously captured formally by the system. - Account for the organizational resources and constraints within which all decisions (human and algorithmic) must be made and incorporate this into algorithm design.

-• Avoid direct trade-offs between input variables that create ethical dilemmas.
-Create safeguards in the system that check for gaming behaviors, such as "what-if" analyses.

-• If tradeoffs cannot be properly managed, consider alternative, non-algorithmic approaches that streamline and/or support bureaucratic processes and augment human discretion.
+This may lead to serendipitous data points that were not previously captured formally by the system. - Account for the organizational resources and constraints within which all decisions (human and algorithmic) must be made and incorporate this into algorithm design. - Avoid direct trade-offs between input variables that create ethical dilemmas.
+Create safeguards in the system that check for gaming behaviors, such as "what-if" analyses. - If tradeoffs cannot be properly managed, consider alternative, non-algorithmic approaches that streamline and/or support bureaucratic processes and augment human discretion.

 The objective of employing algorithms in the public sector is to improve decision-making by providing efficient, consistent, fair, and defensible decisions.
-However, as depicted by this case study and the ADMAPS framework, there is a high degree of uncertainty associated with these algorithmic decisions.
-Therefore, algorithms that support decision-making processes (instead of providing predicted outcomes) augment the quality of human discretionary work and offer higher utility to practitioners.
+However, as depicted by this case study and the ADMAPS framework, there is a high degree of uncertainty associated with these algorithmic decisions which are further constrained by policies and organizational factors.
+Therefore, designing for algorithms that support practitioners' decision-making processes (instead of providing predicted outcomes) may offer higher utility and augment the quality of human discretionary work.